 All I want is a simple and very easy-to-use data privacy plugin.

-In my game I want to ask what permissions did the user give
+- In my game, I want to ask what permissions the user gives

-When the game starts the permission should already be obtained
+- When the game starts permissions should already be obtained

 How it works

 The plugin is implemented as a separate Unity scene, loaded as the first scene at the start of the game.
 In this way, no data privacy-relevant events will be used before the user makes his choice.

 The plugin checks if the user already gave his consent, so that on the next start the game will be loaded directly without showing the data privacy dialog.

 In this way, when the game scene is loaded the data privacy permissions are already granted, so no extra logic is required.

 All text resources are externalized in JSON files, so it is very easy to add additional language support.